arasharn/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+The positions of detected cars in each frame of the video were recorded.
+From the positive detections a heatmap was created and then thresholded that map to identify vehicle positions.
+Then the `scipy.ndimage.measurements.label()` was used to identify individual blobs in the heatmap, which each blobs considered as a vehicle.
+Next a bounding boxes was constructed to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ---